 What parents say about BCBS

-“Being able to attend school without fear or condescension has produces more confidence to stand strong in his convictions, try new things, as well as realize the wonder of learning something that previously may have sounded boring to him.
+“Being able to attend school without fear or condescension has produced more confidence to stand strong in his convictions, try new things, as well as realize the wonder of learning something that previously may have sounded boring to him.

 He is thriving academically as well.
 Schoolwork and book learning are/were not his thing, but he is trying very hard to do his best in all his subjects.
 I attribute that to the wonderful teachers at the school who motivate and challenge him in a positive way.
-I cannot say enough good about the school…Thank you for seeing the temporal and eternal benefits of a good education of the whole person.”
+I cannot say enough good about the school…Thank you for seeing the temporal and eternal benefits of a good education of the whole person.” -Jeff Kendrick

 “The curriculum has been challenging for him, and he has had to “up his game” many times.
 He has given several 5-minute presentations in class as well as to parents.
 We were very proud to see him do so well on his speech at the Founders Day Banquet and realized that public speaking is one of his best strengths.